openpublishoperation/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/AzureRM.Resources.md

 Adds a credential to an existing application.

 ### [New-AzureRmADApplication](New-AzureRmADApplication.md)
-Creates a new azure active directory application.
+Creates a new azure Active Directory application.

 ### [New-AzureRmADServicePrincipal](New-AzureRmADServicePrincipal.md)
-Creates a new azure active directory service principal.
+Creates a new azure Active Directory service principal.

 ### [New-AzureRmADSpCredential](New-AzureRmADSpCredential.md)
 Adds a credential to an existing service principal.

 ### [New-AzureRmADUser](New-AzureRmADUser.md)
-Creates a new active directory user.
+Creates a new Active Directory user.

 ### [New-AzureRmPolicyAssignment](New-AzureRmPolicyAssignment.md)
 Creates a policy assignment.